Kailash2057/AirIQ/Backend/README.md

 The backend:
 1. Accepts data from IoT sensors (Raspberry Pi nodes)
-2. Stores readings in a local SQLite database
+2. Stores readings in MongoDB database
 3. Provides REST APIs for charts and maps
 4. Lets you update sensor metadata such as coordinates and names